 Finding a doctor who can expertly diagnose and treat your shoulder pain is one of the most important decisions you will make regarding your care.

-Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., Alex Tancevski, M.D., and Benjamin W. Burkett, M.D., are specialty-trained in diagnosing and treating a variety of shoulder injuries and conditions.
+Our board-certified orthopedic surgeons at Orthopedic Specialists & Sports Medicine, Edward L. Westerheide, M.D., Brad L. Bernacki, M.D., Alex Tancevski, M.D., are specialty-trained in diagnosing and treating a variety of shoulder injuries and conditions.
 Our doctors always strive to find a conservative treatment option for you first before recommending surgery.
 However, if shoulder surgery is the best option, our surgeons have extensive experience in performing surgical shoulder procedures, such as shoulder replacement, arthroscopic shoulder surgery, rotator cuff repair, SLAP repair surgery, stabilization surgery, or reverse total shoulder replacement.
 Our surgeons are dedicated to providing compassionate, expert orthopedic care to get you moving and keep you active.

 Taking a team approach, our shoulder surgeons work closely with our specialty-trained therapy team.
 Our physical therapists provide expert rehabilitation services and will tailor a treatment plan to your individual needs in order to restore function and get you back to the life you love.